Coral Calcium (CORAL) Overview Information

 Possibly Effective for:

 - Use as a surgical replacement for bone.
-Coral can be used in place of bone for spinal fusions and bone tumors; as well as in dental, facial, and other surgeries.
+Coral can be used in place of bone for spinal fusions and bone tumors.
+It can also be used in dental, facial, and other surgeries.
 Coral offers some advantages over bone transplants.
 It has a lower rate of infection and doesn’t carry the risk of transmitting AIDS, hepatitis, or Creutzfeldt-Jakob disease.

 - Treating multiple sclerosis.